matthewbrach/The-Eyes-Have-It/README.md

 Fun with HTML, CSS and JavaScript - the software has two synchronized eyes that will follow the mouse pointer.
 Eye and ball shape can be adjusted in the css file, as can color.

-At this time tthe code serves its function as an educational tool - allowing users to experience working with with HTML and CSS.
+At this time the code serves its function as an educational tool - allowing users to experience working with with HTML and CSS.
 Future improvements could include a button to change eye color, or a random function to have the eyes go crazy every now and then.

 To run this software - download the files and save them into a folder.
 Using Visual Studio Code, or your preferred local web server, run index.html to see the program in action.
 Move your mouse and see the eyes move.